 If you see this after your page is loaded completely, leafletJS files are missing.

 Life among volcanoes

-Joya de Cerén ("Fertile Valley of Cerén" in Spanish, Cerén is surname of the former landowner) is located on the periphery of Mayan realm.
-The nature in this area of the present day El Salvador has been hostile to Maya – from time to time powerful eruptions of volcanoes brought misery and desolation to this land.
+Joya de Ceren ("Fertile Valley of Cerén" in Spanish, Cerén is a surname of the former landowner) is located on the periphery of the Mayan realm.
+The nature in this area of present-day El Salvador has been hostile to Maya – from time to time powerful eruptions of volcanoes brought misery and desolation to this land.

 Maya culture elsewhere was developing, but this desert waited.
 Volcanic ash gradually turned into fertile soil.

 People returned to this area approximately one century later.
 It is not entirely clear when a densely built village developed – but it happened before the end of the 6th century.
 It was not major center – just one of many villages in this fertile land.

 It happened again sometimes around 610 – 670 AD (many sources mention also a year around 595 AD).
 Suddenly started the eruption of the nearby Loma volcano, a vent, which opened just 600 m north from the village.
 This was not an especially large eruption, the ash covered some 5 km² – but Joya de Ceren was hit hard.
 The layer of ash was some 4 – 8 m thick.

 People somehow were warned – no bodies have been found.
 Before the eruption were several strong earthquakes – maybe this served as a warning.
 But people had to escape fast – home utensils, baskets, garden tools, bean-filled pots were left, even half-eaten meals have been found.
 A whole layer of ash fell on the village in some hours’ time.